Exempt charity

 An exempt charity is an institution established in England and Wales for charitable purposes which is exempt from registration with, and oversight by, the Charity Commission for England and Wales.

-Exempt charities are largely institutions of further and higher education, universities, industrial and provident societies, friendly societies, or national museums, that were established by Act of Parliament or by Royal Charter.
+Exempt charities are largely institutions of further and higher education, universities, industrial and provident societies, friendly societies, or national museums, that were established by an act of Parliament or by a royal charter.
 These organisations are specified in schedule 3 to the Charities Act 2011.

 Historically, they were treated as exempt from supervision because they were considered to be adequately supervised by, or accountable to, some other body or authority, such as Parliament.
-However this supervision was not always formalised, and the Charities Act 2006 (which was consolidated into the 2011 act) introduced the idea of "principal regulator" for exempt charities.
+However this supervision was not always formalised, and the Charities Act 2006 (which was consolidated into the Charities Act 2011) introduced the idea of "principal regulator" for exempt charities.
 Where a previously exempt charity had no principal regulator it would become subject to registration with, and regulation by, the Charity Commission.